-The MAP assessments, a battery of standardized achievement tests, is given to every student, grades three through twelve, multiple times a year.
+The MAP assessments, a battery of standardized achievement tests, is given to every student, grades three through eleven, in October and May.
 These tests measure a student's scholastic achievement in reading, language skills, and mathematics.
 Teachers make the test results available to parents.